AskHandle Blog

 Converting JSON to JSONL

 To fine-tune OpenAI’s models, we need to convert this JSON data into JSONL format.
-The key is ensuring that each line contains a complete conversation with the necessary system
+The key is ensuring that each line contains a complete conversation with the necessary system, user, and assistant roles, structured appropriately.

 Steps to Convert JSON to JSONL